MrRobz/my-little-tech-life-blog/_posts/2020-03-01-ember-monorepo.markdown

 * Addon modules have their own test cases.
 * Addon modules become publishable if you wanna share it among teams.

-### Before we start: Splitting your project files into engines and addon
+### Before we start: Splitting your project files into engines and addons
 Let's say you have a Ember project say ABC.
 You would have to split your project ABC into multiple [engine projects](http://ember-engines.com/).
 <br>